MiniAppBench: Evaluating the Shift from Text to Interactive HTML Responses in LLM-Powered Assistants: Introduction

 However, current benchmarks remain tethered to the static past, failing to capture this shift.
 Traditional code benchmarks like MBPP~\citep{austin2021program} and HumanEval~\citep{chen2021evaluating} focus on algorithmic syntax, treating code as abstract logic divorced from execution context.
 Conversely, web generation benchmarks~\citep{sun2025fullfront, lu2025webgen, xu2025webbenchllmcodebenchmark} prioritize visual fidelity or static layout reconstruction.
 This creates a critical blind spot: existing metrics are unable to verify whether LLMs truly capture and construct the underlying real-world principles implied by user queries.

 In practice, achieving these properties is non-trivial.
 As shown in Figure~\ref{fig:two cases}, an artifact may be \emph{syntactically valid} and \emph{successfully executable}, but still fail to support high-fidelity, non-fragmented interaction aligned with real user reasoning.
 To bridge this gap, we introduce \textbf{\name}, the first benchmark designed specifically to evaluate the ability of LLMs to generate \defi.
-The comparison with other benchmarks is provided in the Appendix~\ref{sec:bench com}. \name is constructed through a rigorous multi-stage pipeline that distills tens of millions of real-world user queries into a balanced set of principle-driven, interaction-intensive tasks.
+Table~\ref{tab:benchmark_comparison} compares \name with representative prior benchmarks. \name is constructed through a rigorous multi-stage pipeline that distills tens of millions of real-world user queries into a balanced set of principle-driven, interaction-intensive tasks.

 Evaluating \textbf{\defi} also poses a unique challenge due to the inherently \emph{open-ended} nature of application generation.
 Given that multiple implementations with different structures, interaction patterns, and design choices may all validly satisfy the same user intent, there is often no single canonical ``ground truth'' code solution.